cornmonger/solar_sonar/crates/solar_sonar/README.md

 Feedback is welcome.

 Contributions are usually welcome.
-Ask first in a **issue** before making a pull request and we'll discuss it.
+Please ask first in an issue or discussion beforehand.

 ## License (AGPL3)